Lineup Magic - Captain's Reference

 Set the Tone on Sportsmanship

 The APA's operating philosophy is that competitive outcomes should be earned at the table through legitimate play, not manufactured through rules manipulation, delay tactics, or gamesmanship from the sidelines.
-Teams that internalize that philosophy are easier to compete against and easier to be around.

 Tip 8